semrush/intergalactic/website/docs/components/bottom-sheet/bottom-sheet.md

 tabName: Design
 ---

-@## Description
+## Description

-BottomSheet is a mobile component containing additional content.
-It is always attached to the bottom of the screen.
-Use this component instead of these desktop components: tooltip, dropdown, dropdown-menu and such.
+BottomSheet is a mobile component with additional content inside.
+It's always attached to the bottom of the screen.
+On desktop, use this component instead of a tooltip, dropdown, dropdown-menu, and similar components.

-> Use it wisely and make sure that it improves the user experience rather than adding unnecessary complexity.
+> Use it wisely—make sure that it improves the user experience and doesn't add unnecessary complexity.

 Use the bottom sheet in the following scenarios:

-- A set of quick actions related to the current screen.
-For example, to allow users to share or save a piece of content without leaving the current screen.
+- Show users a set of quick actions related to the current screen.
+For example, to allow sharing or saving a piece of content without leaving the current screen.
-- Any kind of settings, allowing users to easily access and modify preferences.
+- Provide easy access to settings for modifying preferences.
-- A list of filters or sorting options for a list or grid of items.
+- Display a list of filters or sorting options (a list or grid of items).
-- To show hints and additional information to the user (text, formatted text with lists, links, buttons and small images).
+- Show hints and additional information to the user (text, formatted text with lists, links, buttons, and small images).

-Do not use the bottom sheet:
+Don't use the bottom sheet:

-- For complex information (data widgets, graphs, tables, etc.)
+- For complex information (data widgets, graphs, tables, etc.).
 - To notify a user to take action.
-- Instead of sidepanel, notisbabble, confirming modal windows or regular modal windows.
+- Instead of a side panel, notice bubble, confirming modal windows, or regular modal windows.

-@## Component composition
+## Component composition

 ![](static/composition.png)

-@## Paddings and margins
+## Padding and margins

-The content area has default padding — 20px *32px.
+The content area has a default padding of 20px*32px:

 ![](static/paddings.png)

-The ResizeHandle has defaul padding — 12px.
+The ResizeHandle has a defaul padding of 12px:

 ![](static/handle_paddings.png)

-Recommendation for content margins for variant with text.
+Recommendation for content margins for the variant with text:

 ![](static/margin_example.png)

-@## Scaling and adaptation
+## Scaling and adaptation

 On mobile devices, bottom sheets extend across the width of a screen and are elevated above the primary content.
-Usually it works for all mobile devices and tablets from 824px (e.g. iPad pro) and smaller.
-Sheet should scale to fit larger screens in one of two ways:
+Usually it works for all mobile devices and tablets from 824px—such as the iPad Pro—and smaller.
+The bottom sheet should scale to fit larger screens in one of two ways:

 - Setting a maximum width.
-- Switching to another component (e.g. side panel).
+- Switching to another component such as the side panel.

-@## Variations
+## Variations

-There are two variants of bottom sheets — fixed and resizable.
+There are two variants of bottom sheets: fixed and resizable.
 The user can expand the bottom sheet to take up most of the viewing area by swiping or dragging it up.

 **Fixed**

-Fixed bottom sheet is not resizable by the user and auto sizes to fit the content.
+The user can't resize the fixed bottom sheet.
+It resizes automatically to fit the content.

 ![](static/fixed_sheet.png)

 **Resizable**

-Resizable bottom sheets allow the user to drag or swipe up to reveal more.
-The expanded bottom sheet leaves at least 48px uncovered at the top of the screen to allow for an area to tap to close.
+The user can drag or swipe up on the resizable bottom sheet to reveal more content.
+The expanded bottom sheet leaves at least 48px uncovered at the top of the screen.
+Tapping this area closes the bottom sheet.

 ![](static/resizable_sheet.png)